SDS-AAU/UNISTRA-DS-2020/content/3-lecturers.md

 {% include figure.html img="me.jpg" alt="Daniel Hain" caption="" width="50%" float="center" %}

 {% capture text %}
-is an Associate Professor of Data Science and Innoivation Economics at the Aalborg University Business School, Denmark.
+Daniel is an Associate Professor in Innovation Economics & Data Science at the Aalborg University Business School.
+His research is dedicated to the development and application of data-driven methods to map, understand, and predict technological change, and its causes and consequences for socioeconomic systems on various levels of aggregation.
+His current contextual focus is the dynamics of AI research and industry.
+Daniel is actively engaged in initiatives to educate (social science) students, professionals, and policymakers in understanding, evaluating, and applying modern Data Science and Artificial Intelligence methods for data-driven decision making.
 {% endcapture %}
 {% include card.html text=text header="Daniel Hain (dsh@business.aau.dk)" title="" float="left" %}